enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 The output must have at least the following columns.
 Other fields are considered as optional information.

 | NUTS_ID // FUA_ID    | CNTR_CODE   | NAME_LATN    | POLLUTANT   | YEAR  | SECTOR   | EMIS(kTons)  |

+For NUTS shape, please use NUTS_ID
+For FUA shape, please use URAU_CODE

 **ENV DATA**